imiller88/DiegoandIsabellesFantasticalFirstRepository/README.md

 _Deadline 4 March, 10% of final grade._

-For the purposes of this assignment, we will be examining the following core R data sets:
+For the purposes of this assignment, we will be examining the following core R data sets and playing with some descriptive statistics:

 1) nhtemp, a time series of 60 observations of the mean annual temperature in degrees Fahrenheit in New Haven, Connecticut, from 1912 to 1971, and